List of armed factions during the Syrian civil war: Turkey

-The Turkish Air Force force has launched multiple airstrikes into Syria against multiple factions such as the SDF, SAAF, and ISIS.
+The Turkish Air Force has launched multiple airstrikes into Syria against multiple armed factions such as the SDF, SAAF, and ISIS.
 Turkey has also occupied multiple regions in northern Syria.

 US

 The US has launched multiple targeted air raids against both ISIS and pro government forces.
 The United States Army has also manned the al-Tanf base and at least four other sites to support the SDF and combat ISIS.

 Israel

 Israel has attacked multiple Iranian militias in Syria and Axis of Resistance member Hezbollah.
 In April 2024 Israel launched an Israeli airstrike on the Iranian consulate in Damascus.
 After the fall of the Assad regime, the Syrian army abandoned its positions along the United Nations Disengagement Observer Force (UNDOF) buffer area.
 Subsequently, Israeli Prime Minister Benjamin Netanyahu stated that this had voided the 1974 border agreement with Syria, and ordered an invasion of Syria.